-A Jersey finger (also called Rugby finger or Sweater finger) describes a type of injury where there is avulsion of the flexor digitorum profundus (FDP) at the base of the distal interphalangeal joint (DIP).1
+Jersey finger (also called Rugby finger or Sweater finger) describes a type of injury where there is avulsion of the flexor digitorum profundus (FDP) at the base of the distal interphalangeal joint (DIP) 1.

 It classically occurs during certain sports resulting from sudden hyperextension of actively flexed finger (e.g., grabbing opponent's jersey during rugby or American football.)

-It is characterized by inability to flex the finger at the distal interphalageal (DIP) joint.
+It is characterised by inability to flex the finger at the distal interphalageal (DIP) joint.
 There is slight extension at this joint.
 There is pain and tenderness over the volar distal finger.1

 Disruption of flexor digitorum profundus (FDP) at volar base of distal phalanx ± avulsion fragment.
-MRI also allows visualization of the location of the end of tendons which will affect the surgical classification and management of the patient.4,5
+MRI also allows visualisation of the location of the end of tendons which will affect the surgical classification and management of the patient 4,5.

-- surgical intervention - all complete flexor tendon injuries should be surgically repaired or at least referred to an orthopedic hand surgeon.
-Tendon retraction and time from injury are key.1
+- surgical intervention: all complete flexor tendon injuries should be surgically repaired or at least referred to an orthopaedic hand surgeon; tendon retraction and time from injury are key 1

 - 1. Miller MD, PA-C JHMPAS, MacKnight JM.
 Essential Orthopaedics.
 Saunders.
 (2009) ISBN:1416054731.
 Read it at Google Books - Find it at Amazon